 When did you first start cycling?

-Where would you like to cycle next?
+Where do you want to cycle next?

 Do you have any advice for someone who is about to embark on their first SpiceRoads tour?

 Something will go wrong, or at least, something will not work as perfectly as planned regardless of how well the tour is planned.
 One day it rained and a section of the road was being resurfaced, so we rode on compacted dirt for some distance.
 We looked as if we had ridden Paris-Roubaix with our muddy bikes, legs, shoes and cycling kits.
 It was not what the SpiceRoads guides had planned but by dinner, it was a reason for laughter.
 When the less than perfect happens then be flexible, adaptive, and focus on having fun because that is the reason you came on the tour.
 You do not want to be the person who focuses on the one small negative in an ocean of positives, cannot let go of it, and ruins the tour for yourself and the entire group.